-- Engineer’s Week runs from Saturday 2nd to Friday 8th March.
+- Engineer’s Week runs from 29th Feb to 6th March.
 There are obvious connections between Maths and Engineering, a fact which is being celebrated by the STEM (Science, Technology, Engineering and Maths) movement globally.
-Click on the link above to download a primary school challenge pack which contains lots of ideas to help you organise fun challenges that create a positive awareness and spark enthusiasm about the engineering profession in young people.
+Click on the link above to access lots of ideas to help you organise fun challenges that create a positive awareness and spark enthusiasm about the engineering profession in young people.

 - Of the STEM areas, coding is one of the most exciting, not least of all to kids!
 And Operation Maths is the only Irish maths programme that has integrated coding activities via the Scratch Lessons for Operation Maths 3-6.
 Check out the scratch lessons that are included in the Operation Maths digital resources via your TRB or edcolearning.ie

 - For infants, the Aistear Themes are an ideal way to explore STEM using a thematic focus; consult the Junior and Senior Infants TRB for the monthly Aistear suggestions.

 - For some more primary-focused STEM activities, check out the links below:

 - World Book Day is on the first Thursday of March, and while the primary resources accessible on the site are mainly literacy linked, there are numeracy ideas also, including “Not Another Maths Book” activity sheet.
 Other numeracy and literacy linked suggestions for this global celebration include: